 There are a number of possible strategies for mitigating the significant environmental and safety impacts on this road.

-Part 1: Traffic Study
+Option 1: Traffic Study

 Surrey Highways state they surveyed in 2017 and their data wasn’t clear on which were HGVs or not.
 So we need Surrey CC to conduct a traffic study of the whole route from Milford Crossroads to Cranleigh Crossroads (A281) to confirm the data we have provided.
 This must include projections of traffic flows created by the 46% of new housing allocated to the Cranleigh area, and the impact that will have on the East-West rat run.
 Without accurate data it is impossible to advise on sustainability of large house developments to the East of the Borough.
 A pragmatic view should be taken to acknowledge that current house building, and approved developments without public transport and additional road infrastructure is unsustainable.
 The primary route to employment for commuters will be East-West to the A3 and to the nearest Railway station, 8 miles to the West at Milford.

-Part 2: Revise signage
+Option 2: Revise signage

 The blue signs are little deterrent to a professional HGV driver the signs are ambiguous on the entry and exits to this route.
 The current “Unsuitable for HGVs” and “Single Track with Passing Places” signs are deployed inconsistently, and without regard to the primary direction of the HGVs.
 The result is a confused message that presents no deterrent to regular HGV drivers of this route as their primary cut-through.

-Part 3: ANPR install
+Option 6: ANPR install